gianni-cor/prima.cpp/README.md

 > **NOTE:** This ring communication is a communication overlay, not the physical topology.
 These devices are physically fully connected because they all connect to the same Wi-Fi.

-> If possible, disable the firewall to prevent the ports needed (e.g., 9000, 10000) been blocked.
+> If possible, disable the firewall to prevent the ports needed (e.g., 9000, 10000) been blocked, or you can use `--data-port` (9000, by default) and `--signal-port` (10000, by default) to customize the ports used.

 Take QwQ-32B as an example, run the following commands on the devices to launch distributed inference: